Jimmy Davis (footballer): Manchester United

 Davis signed as a youth trainee at Manchester United in July 1999.
 He played in the Jersey Tournament in August that year, playing in the win over Rangers and the defeat against Benfica.
 At the end of the month, he signed a professional contract with United.
-On 25 September, Davis scored a hat-trick in the FA Premier Academy League under-19 match against Stoke City; United won the game 5−0.
+On 25 September, Davis scored a hat-trick in a FA Premier Academy League under-19 match against Stoke City; United won the game 5−0.
 He also played in the 2−1 defeat to Nottingham Forest in the FA Youth Cup third round at Gigg Lane.
 He started to feature for the reserves more regularly at the beginning of 2000, and he scored in the Premier Reserve League match against Bradford City in February.
 On 2 May, he played in the Manchester Senior Cup final at Boundary Park; he replaced Darren Fletcher as United won 2−0 against Oldham Athletic.

 Davis featured in the Bayern Munich Centenary Youth Tournament in August 2000; he played in four games and scored against Bayern Munich and Spartak Moscow.
 On 28 September, he scored as United beat Bury 8−1 in the Manchester Senior Cup.
 His next goal came in the return game with Bury at the end of November.
 He concluded his season by taking part in a second successive Manchester Senior Cup final.
 He started the game against Manchester City, but United lost 4−1 at Old Trafford.